davebren/AndroidListSplitter/README.md

 You can convert between any number of list views by simply extending the ExpandableListSplitter and ExpandableListSplitterAdapter.

-You only need one instance of each, and the AndroidListSplitter will do the rest of the work.
+Steps for ExpandableListSplitter (Reference the files in the demo folder):

+1. Copy the folder org.eski.list_splitter into your source folder.

+2. Create a fragment will inflate your list view(s), and extend ExpandableListSplitter.

+3. Extend ExpandableListSplitterAdapter, and have your constructor call the super constructor with the total number of group rows, and the number of children in each group.
+    3.1: DO NOT override the getGroupCount, getChildCount, getGroupId, or getChildId methods, these will be handled by the base class by the base class.
+    3.2: When overriding getGroupView use getSplitGroupIndex in order to get the group position across all the split ExpandableListViews
+    3.3: If you need to override onGroupExpanded and onGroupCollapsed, make sure you call the super methods, they retain the expansion state of your groups.
+    3.4: Override the copy() method to return a new instance of your adapter.
+This is used to split your adapter.

+4. In OnCreateView, call split(), and pass in your inflated layout, and your adapter.

+5. When you create a new instance of your fragment, before you add it call setResourceIds.
+    5.1: pass an int[] containing all of the layout's ExpandableListView ids, for each orientation layout (see TestActivity.java in demo folder).

+6. Enjoy.

 LICENSE